GOP Rep. McCaul Reads Talking Points Defending Benghazi Hypocrisy

-Category: World Politics Hits: 7Republican Rep. Michael McCaul of Texas repeatedly referred to what appeared to be written talking points on Sunday when he was asked why he supported multiple Benghazi investigations but opposes a commission to investigate the Jan.
+Category: World Politics Hits: 8Republican Rep. Michael McCaul of Texas repeatedly referred to what appeared to be written talking points on Sunday when he was asked why he supported multiple Benghazi investigations but opposes a commission to investigate the Jan.
 6 attack on the U.S. Capitol.
 During an interview on CNN's State of the Union program, host Jake Tapper said that he was "surprised" that McCaul voted against the Jan.
 6 commission.
 Tapper observed that McCaul had supported investigations in 2014 following the attack on the U.S. consulate in Benghazi.
 "I agreed with you then but I wonder why you don't have the same feeling about this commission?"
 Tapper asked.
 "It was a dark day in American history," McCaul said, appearing to glance down at his notes.
 "I was the first one to call for a DOJ investigation into this.
 In essence, I view this not as an overview of policy like the 9/11 Commission did.
 It's a criminal investigation, a criminal case."
 McCaul read his notes as he continued: "In my judgment, that properly falls within the purview of the Department of Justice where I worked for many years rather than a politically appointed commission."
 The Texas lawmaker said that he wants "all the answers to what happened on Jan.
 6" to come from the Justice Department.

 Read more https://crooksandliars.com/2021/05/michael-mccaul-Jake-Tapper